So, why is moving house stressful? More importantly, why do we all just accept that’s going to be the case?

 Moving yourself means using your own vehicles and going through the huge amounts of mental stress and physical strain involved in transferring your worldly belongings from one property to another.

 Don’t!
 Instead, call in the experts.
 Yes, it’ll cost to get removals in, but it’s some of the best money you’ll spend during your house move.
+Check out WhatRemovals for affordable removal companies in London that can cater both big and small relocations.

 4. You forgot to pack the essentials